 - Goal and Objective tracking in Evernote Pt.
 2 – Capture

-Master Evernote in just one day and take charge of Your life, with Evernote Essentials!
+Learn All the Expert Tips in just 24 hours and take control of Your time, with Evernote Essentials!

 Top 5 Books you should have read before you turn 30